Korean dragon: In Korean mythology and culture

-As with China, the number nine is significant and auspicious in Korea, and dragons were said to have 81 (9×9) scales on their backs, representing yang essence.
+Symbolism

+In traditional Korean culture, the dragon has been a potent symbol of power, authority, protection, and divine legitimacy.
+This symbolism transcended mythology to become a crucial emblem of royal and military identity.
+One prominent example is the gonryongpo, the royal robe worn by kings and crown princes during the Joseon Dynasty.
+The gonryongpo was intricately embroidered with five dragons, representing the king’s supreme authority over the natural and cosmic order.
+These dragons symbolized not only power and sovereignty but also the king’s role as a protector and a mediator between heaven and earth.
+The use of dragon motifs on the gonryongpo reinforced the wearer’s divine right to rule and the sanctity of the monarchy.

+Military Symbolism

+In Korean military tradition, dragons have long symbolized power, protection, and divine authority.
+These attributes were not merely mythological but were actively incorporated into military design and strategy.
+A prominent example is the geobukseon (turtle ship), a warship developed during the Joseon Dynasty and famously commanded by Admiral Yi Sun-sin.
+The bow of the ship featured a sculpted dragon head, which served both symbolic and functional purposes.
+The dragon motif embodied strength and protection, instilling fear in the enemy while boosting morale among the Joseon Navy.
+Some historical accounts also suggest that the dragon head was designed to emit smoke or sulfur gas, adding a psychological and tactical element to naval warfare.
+Through this integration of mythical imagery and practical engineering, the dragon became a powerful emblem of Korean martial identity.

 Imugi

 Korean folk mythology states that most dragons were originally imugis (이무기; Imugi), or lesser dragons, which were said to resemble gigantic serpents.
 There are a few different versions of Korean folklore that describe both what imugis are and how they aspire to become full-fledged dragons.
 Koreans thought that an imugi could become a true dragon, or yong or mireu, if it caught a Yeouiju which had fallen from heaven.
 Another explanation states they are hornless creatures resembling dragons who have been cursed and thus were unable to become dragons.
 By other accounts, an imugi is a proto-dragon that must survive one thousand years in order to become a fully-fledged dragon.
 In either case, they are said to be large, benevolent, python-like creatures that live in water or caves, and their sighting is associated with good luck.